Thousands of people embark on nursing degrees every year with the ambition of becoming a fully qualified nurse.

 Returning to Practice

 Any nurses wishing to return to practice may do so, but they are required to take a refresher course.
-Depending on how long it has been since you last practiced, it could take between 3 and 12 months.
+Depending on how long it has been since you last practised, it could take between 3 and 12 months.

 Nursing Degree Apprenticeships